 The project that most positively affects the multimodal elements system will receive the full points.
 Remaining projects will receive a share of the full points at the scorer's discretion.
 The project score will be based on the quality of the improvements, as opposed to being based solely on the number of modes addressed.
-Points can be earned for incorporating multimodal project elements, positively affecting identified alignments in the Regional Bicycle Transportation Network (RBTN) or regional trail, or for making connections with existing multimodal systems.
+Points can be earned for incorporating multimodal project elements, positively affecting identified alignments in the Regional Bicycle Transportation Network (RBTN), or regional trail, Major River Bicycle Barrier Crossing, or Regional Bicycle Barrier, or for making connections with existing multimodal systems or helping to implement an ADA Transition Plan.
+Projects do not need all of these elements to be awarded all of the points.
+Multimodal elements for rural roadway projects may include wider shoulders that will be used by bicyclists and pedestrians.